grinnellm/DiveTime/README.md

 The two columns for each diver should be the diver name followed by `.Start` and `.End` (e.g., `Matt.Start` and `Matt.End`.
 See the example dive times in "Example.xlsx."
 This data must be in the first worksheet in the excel file.
-If there are multiple excel sheets with dive times (i.e., for two different surveys), put each one in a separate directory.
+If there are multiple excel sheets with dive times (e.g., two different surveys), put them in separate folders.
 **Pro Tip: Make a copy of the example Excel file, and enter your dive times there.**